Mercury regulation in the United States: Forms of mercury

 Mercury occurs naturally in the environment and exists in many forms.
 In pure form, it is known as "elemental" or "metallic" mercury.
 Elemental mercury is a shiny, silver-white metal that is liquid at room temperature.
-It is not found in this form in nature, but in compounds and inorganic salts.
 If not sealed off, mercury slowly evaporates into the air, forming a vapor.
 The quantity of vapor formed increases as temperatures rise.
 Elemental mercury is traditionally used in thermometers and some electrical switches.

 Inorganic mercury compounds or mercury salts, more commonly found in nature, include mercuric sulphide (HgS), mercuric oxide (HgO) and mercuric chloride (HgCl_{2}).
 Most of these are white powders or crystals, except for mercuric sulphide which is red and turns black after exposure to light.

 Organic mercury is formed when mercury combines with carbon and other elements.
 Examples of organic mercury compounds are dimethylmercury, phenylmercuric acetate, and methylmercuric chloride.
 The form most commonly found in the environment is methylmercury.